PostHog/posthog.com/contents/blog/product-engineer-vs-software-engineer.md

 Startups or companies that want to be agile and move fast, should look for product engineers.
 Product engineers have a holistic view of the product and the ability to move fast when the need arises.

-Picking what is right is up to the company and its culture.
-If focusing on building great products is a priority, product engineers might be a better choice.
-If scaling and building expertise throughout the company is a focus, then software engineers are likely better.
+Picking what is right is up to the company and its goals.
+If you're a small team focusing on building great products, multi-skilled product engineers who can talk to users are a great choice.
+If your larger product requires specialization to scale and maintain, software engineers are the better choice.
 Companies with both types of roles have succeeded and more will continue to succeed.

 ## Further reading